PRECAUTIONS

 Teratogenic Effects: Pregnancy Category C

 Studies of teratogenicity were done by the oral route where bioavailability is expected to be approximately 40-60% of the administered dose.
-In rabbits, increased maternal and fetal toxicity were noted at a dosage of 12 µg/kg/day (132 µg/m2/day); a dosage of 36 µg/kg/day (396 µg/m2/day) resulted in a significant increase in the incidence of incomplete ossification of the pubic bones and forelimb phalanges of fetuses.
-In a rat study, a dosage of 54 µg/kg/day (318 µg/m2/day) resulted in a significantly increased incidence of skeletal abnormalities (enlarged fontanelles and extra ribs).
+Increased rabbit maternal and fetal toxicity was noted at 12 μg/kg/day (132 μg/m2/day).
+Rabbits administered 36 μg/kg/day (396 μg/m2/day) resulted in fetuses with a significant increase in the incidences of pubic bones, forelimb phalanges, and incomplete bone ossification.
+In a rat study, oral doses of 54 μg/kg/day (318 μg/m2/day) resulted in a significantly higher incidence of skeletal abnormalities consisting primarily of enlarged fontanelles and extra ribs.
 The enlarged fontanelles are most likely due to calcipotriene's effect upon calcium metabolism.
-The estimated maternal and fetal no-effect exposure levels in the rat (43.2 µg/m2/day) and rabbit (17.6 µg/m2/day) studies are approximately equal to the expected human systemic exposure level (18.5 µg/m2/day) from dermal application.
+The maternal and fetal calculated no-effect exposures in the rat (43.2 μg/m2/day) and rabbit (17.6 μg/m2/day) studies are approximately equal to the expected human systemic exposure level (18.5 μg/m2/day) from dermal application.
 There are no adequate and well-controlled studies in pregnant women.
-Therefore, Dovonex ointment should be used during pregnancy only if the potential benefit justifies the potential risk to the fetus.
+Therefore, Dovonex® Cream should be used during pregnancy only if the potential benefit justifies the potential risk to the fetus.

 Nursing Mothers

-It is not known whether calcipotriene is excreted in human milk.
-Because many drugs are excreted in human milk, caution should be exercised when Dovonex (calcipotriene ointment), 0.005% is administered to a nursing woman.
+There is evidence that maternal 1,25-dihydroxy vitamin D3 (calcitriol) may enter the fetal circulation, but it is not known whether it is excreted in human milk.
+The systemic disposition of calcipotriene is expected to be similar to that of the naturally occurring vitamin.
+Because many drugs are excreted in human milk, caution should be exercised when Dovonex® Cream is administered to a nursing woman.

 Pediatric Use

-Safety and effectiveness of Dovonex in pediatric patients have not been established.
+Safety and effectiveness of Dovonex® Cream in pediatric patients have not been established.
 Because of a higher ratio of skin surface area to body mass, pediatric patients are at greater risk than adults of systemic adverse effects when they are treated with topical medication.

 Geriatric Use

-Of the total number of patients in clinical studies of calcipotriene ointment, approximately 12% were 65 or older, while approximately 4% were 75 and over.
-The results of an analysis of severity of skin-related adverse events showed a statistically significant difference for subjects over 65 years (more severe) compared to those under 65 years (less severe).
+Of the total number of patients in clinical studies of calcipotriene cream, approximately 15% were 65 or older, while approximately 3% were 75 and over.
+There were no significant differences in adverse events for subjects over 65 years compared to those under 65 years of age.
+However, the greater sensitivity of older individuals cannot be ruled out.